Who we are

 - Royal Borough Financial Control: If you make payments on self-service kiosks, we will share the information you enter with Financial Control department to process your payments.

-- Royal Borough Complaints team: Compliments and Complaints are shared internally with the Complaints team.
+- RBWM Complaints team: Compliments and Complaints are shared internally with the Complaints team.

-- Data is shared for the provision of council services with third party providers (Veolia, Volker, Parkwood, Northgate, Optalis, Achieving for Children and internal council departments).
+- Data is shared for the provision of council services with third party providers which may change from time to time and include (Serco, Veolia, Volker, Parkwood, Northgate, Optalis, Achieving for Children and internal council departments).

 - Staff DBS (Disclosure and Barring Service) data is shared with schools that we work with.

 - Constant Contact: If you have consented to receive marketingthe Library e-newsletter, you will be sent the Library and Resident Services e-newsletter.
 We will share your library membership number and email address with our email marketing provider Constant Contact.
 Data shared with Constant Contact is held in the USA.
 Constant Contact are members of Privacy Shield a US data protection agreement designed to offer the same level of protections as the European standards. https://www.constantcontact.com/uk/legal/privacy-statement.

 - Library Elf: If you subscribe to loan reminder emails from Library Elf, we will share your library loan and reservation information with Library Elf.
 Data shared with Library Elf is held in the USA. https://www.libraryelf.com/base/Privacy.aspx

 - Rakuten OverDrive: If you choose to borrow e-books or e-audio books, we will share your library account number and membership status with our e-lending provider OverDrive, to authenticate that you are a valid RBWM library member.
 Data shared with OverDrive is held in the USA. https://company.cdn.overdrive.com/policies/privacy-policy.htm